 Alright everyone!
 We've made it to the end of the series.
-Hopefully you've learned a lot along this lettering journey.
-In this tutorial, you will utilize everything you've learned across the previous tutorials and apply that to a finished piece.
+Hopefully you've learned a lot in this hand-lettering journey.
+In this tutorial, you will use everything you've learned across the previous tutorials and apply that to a finished piece.
 This means we will take our lettering from an idea to a sketch, to vector, detailing, and beyond.

 1. Preparing the Tools You Need